 Listen on SoundCloud:

 Watch on Youtube:

 If this is our first time meeting, my name is Maria Chowdhury, and I'm a midwife-herbalist.
-As a midwife, I've helped hundreds of babies be born safely at home, and as an herbalist, I created an herb company called Birth Song Botanicals.
-We make lots of herbal remedies for birth, postpartum, and breastfeeding and sell them worldwide.
-You can check us out at www.birthsongbotanicals.com.
+As a midwife, I've helped hundreds of babies be born safely at home, and as an herbalist, I created Birth Song Botanicals to serve women and children world wide.

 The Baby and The Placenta

 Let me show you how much blood is retained in the placenta when we cut the cord immediately.